 In Why I Love, PC Gamer writers pick an aspect of PC gaming that they love and write about why it's brilliant.
 Today, Tom savours the tactile excellence of Metro's machinery.

-If you're into atmospheric FPS games and haven't played Metro 2033 or Metro: Last Light then you're in for a treat.
+If you're into atmospheric FPS games and haven't played the Metro series then you're in for a treat.
 These maudlin shooters are set in the aftermath of an apocalyptic event that's driven humanity into the Moscow metro.
-The series is largely set in these gorgeous tunnels, dripping with irradiated gloop, inhabited by strange misshapen creatures and tolerated by a populace of hardened grumps.
+The first two games in the series, Metro 2033 and Last Light, are largely set in these gorgeous tunnels, dripping with irradiated gloop, inhabited by strange misshapen creatures and tolerated by a populace of hardened grumps.

 Both games are beautiful—especially since 2033 received the Redux update—and both use the transition between underground and overground areas to pace your journey through the wasteland, exposing you to a series of carefully framed scenes of extraordinary destruction—a crashed airliner in the rubble of a skyscraper, a huge concrete wound that exposes the mangled platforms of a once-buried station.
 It's hard to compress the strange cocktail of melancholy and amazement these scenes inspire into a single phrase.
 Let's go with "misery-awe".